When it comes to email marketing, there’s a lot to consider. We’ve got you covered with these top 12 email marketing tips.

 You can also test different subject lines.
 Subject lines are one of the essential parts of any email.
 They’ll help determine whether someone opens your message or not.
 It’s what hooks the subscriber to learn more.

 The best way to test different variations of emails is to use A/B email testing software.
-This allows you to compare two versions while showing only one version to half of your users at any given moment so that they don’t realize they’re receiving two different messages.
+This allows you to compare two versions while showing only one version to half of your users at any given moment so they don’t realize they’re receiving two messages.

 Related: How to Write an Email Subject Line That’s Sure To Get Clicked